Discussing Redoubt with Matthew Barney

 Revealing a major new direction in the work of renowned artist and film-maker Matthew Barney, there’s little surprise that Redoubt at Hayward Gallery created such a fizz of anticipation.

 ‘There’s probably not a show in town with as much buzz around it as Matthew Barney’s Redoubt at Hayward Gallery,’ stated Time Out ahead of its opening.
-And the excitement hasn’t let up since we reopened our doors.
+And the excitement didn't let up once we reopened our doors.

 To get a greater insight into this remarkable exhibition, Hayward Gallery Assistant Curator, Katie Guggenheim caught up with Barney, to discuss what led the artist to Redoubt, as well as the significance of the landscape at its heart.

 Katie Guggenheim: The film, sculptures, engravings and electroplates in this exhibition are all part of one body of work called Redoubt.
 How do these elements relate to one another and which came first?